matomo-org/developer-documentation/docs/form-analytics/faq.md

 <input name="349391ac34f" data-piwik-name="username">
 ```

-Please note that you do not have to set a custom name if the name is always the same as you can map in Piwik itself a
+Please note that you do not have to set a custom name if the name is always the same: in Piwik itself you can map a
 cryptic name like `input_4` to a human readable name like "Username" without having to change your website.

 ## How do I prevent a form or form field from being tracked?